eastmaels/steemblog.github.io/_posts/account/deanliu/2017-04-06_ned-is-about-to-join-blockshow-europe-hope-someone-is-there-to-keep-us-posted.md

 ---
-title: "Ned is about to join BlockShow Europe ...
-Hope someone is there to keep us posted"
+title: 'Ned is about to join BlockShow Europe ...
+Hope someone is there to keep us posted'
 permlink: ned-is-about-to-join-blockshow-europe-hope-someone-is-there-to-keep-us-posted
 catalog: true
 toc_nav_num: true
 toc: true
+position: 9999
 date: 2017-04-06 05:27:06
 categories:
 - steemit